-Playcentres are run as a parent co-operative and parents are expected to attend and participate for at least some of the time their child attends.
-Some playcentres also choose to employ paid supervisors.
+Playcentres are run as a parent co-operative and parents are expected to contribute and are involved in assisting in the programme.

 Playcentres follow school terms and sessions typically run for two and a half hours in the morning.
 Some centres run slightly longer sessions while others have afternoon sessions.

-Parents are expected to attend sessions with their children until they are two and half years old, at which point most centres allow parents to drop their children off.
+Parents are expected to attend sessions with their children until they are two and half years old, at which time parents have to attend only when they are rostered on.

 Parents are offered opportunities for training in supporting children’s education and documenting learning.
 Many of the parents present will have completed and be undertaking early childhood playcentre courses.